There are two questions in modern philosophy, which I believe are largely created by a failure to compensate for the nature of human perception.

 The (non) hard problem of consciousness

-I’ve never been that excited by David Chalmer’s question.
 Philosophers like Daniel Dennet who treat this a non-problem, believe the question will eventually be resolved by more research into the brain itself.
-I have only read summaries of the hard problem of consciousness, and sadly little of Chalmer’s work.
-But I believe by asking this basic question about subjective experience; ‘how does seeing the color blue create the sensation of blue?’
+I have a slightly different take.
+I believe by asking this basic question about subjective experience; ‘how does seeing the color blue create the sensation of blue?’
 David Chalmers is really asking (in a metaphysical not neurological sense) where do sensations of the external world finally end up?